otoolep/questdb.io/website/blog/2020-06-05-IoT-on-QuestDB.md

 As you can well imagine, I've been super busy in my hew job at QuestDB so this has taken me longer than I would have liked, but here we are.
 If you know me at all, you know that one of the first things I always do with new things is, well, connect things to them!
 So I immediately went to connect an IoT device to QuestDB to see how it went.
 Unsurprisingly, it went quite well.
 So here's how it went, from start to finish.

+If you like what you see here, pleases go give us a star on <a href="https://github.com/questdb">GitHub</a>

 ## The Database Part

 The first thing I had to do was a to get QuestDB up and running.
 Luckily, this is very straightforward.
 I guess I could have gone the Docker route, but as you're probably aware, I'm not a huge fan of Docker (in no small part due to the fact that it will literally suck the life out of a MacOS laptop).
 There's also (for you MacOS users) `brew install questdb` but since I work here, and I wanted to test out the latest and greatest web console, I decided to build from source: